tea83/team83/extra/README.md

 narratives to engage the target audience.
 Next, we fine-tune the Stable Diffusion XL model using Low-Rank Adaptive Weights (LoRA).
-This advanced technique adjusts parameters, enhancing training efficiency and adapting to social media nuances.
+This advanced technique adjusts parameters, enhancing training efficiency and adapting to social media nuances.
 The synergy of prompt engineering and LoRA fine-tuning optimizes content relevance and engagement, producing visually compelling